jssteinberg/some-makeup/src/routes/test/index.md

 ## `sub` & `sup`

-*These three blocks of text should have the same height.*
+*Test: These three blocks of text should have the same height.*

 A normal<br>
 multi-line paragraph<br>